 bugfixes, security issues and some performance improvements, including

-Inevitably, though, the older engine stopped falling short of its intended purpose, and as more and more sites became
+branch.
+Inevitably, though, the older engine started falling terribly

+short of its intended purpose, and as more and more sites became

 April 2012 saw another milestone with the release of version 12, at